Pioneers in Marine and Fisheries Research at the Gulf Coast Research Laboratory

 In 1969 Robin reached the Gulf Coast Research Laboratory where he has spent his entire career by a somewhat circuitous route.
 In the mid-1960s during his travels to Miami to start graduate school and Kim's first teaching gig, they were waylaid by car trouble for nearly a week on the Mississippi Gulf Coast.
 At that time, the Gulf Coast had an anything-goes, wild-west aura with illegal gambling, prostitution and alcohol abundant.
 For the Overstreets, whatever could go wrong did and they vowed that Mississippi was one place they did not intend to seek employment.
 But in New Orleans, Robin learned of a job opening at the GCRL in the quaint seaside village of Ocean Springs.
 In 1968, Robin visited GCRL and he saw an outstanding opportunity to set up a world class marine parasitology research lab.
 Both he and Kim immediately fell in love with Ocean Springs, which would become their home and the birthplace of their two sons.

 Robin promptly set about equipping a laboratory, hiring support staff, and recruiting graduate students.
 His first hire, Ronnie Palmer, remains with Overstreet today as a part-time, retired, Senior Parasitology Technician.
 It has been stated that Ronnie has very likely collected and prepared more parasite specimens than any other living person, having conducted literally thousands of fish necropsies over his 40+year partnership with Robin.
-Robin’s first doctoral graduate student, Richard Heard, is a professor alongside Robin in the Department of Coastal Sciences and is a recognized authority on marine and, especially, salt marsh ecology.
+Robin’s first doctoral graduate student, Richard Heard, is a professor alongside Robin in the Division of Coastal Sciences (now the Division of Coastal Sciences) and is a recognized authority on marine and, especially, salt marsh ecology.

 One of Robin’s most significant projects was to establish a course on marine parasitology in the GCRL Summer Field Program.
 The course attracted undergraduate and post graduate students from all over the U.S. and Robin used it to recruit and evaluate potential graduate students.
 Overstreet has been the recipient of numerous professional awards both domestic and international including the Czechoslovakian Fish Farmer Award, Mississippi Academy of Sciences Award for Outstanding Contributions to Science, Fellow of the American Academy of Microbiology, The University of Southern Mississippi, University Research Council’s Research Award for Applied Research and the American Fisheries Society S.F.
 Snieszko Distinguished Service Award.
 He was the first recipient of The University of Southern Mississippi Innovation Lifetime Achievement Award.
 Due to his gender neutral given name he has been offered several ‘women in science’ awards, all of which he has declined.